open-amt-cloud-toolkit/mps/docs/Local/configureRPS.md

 https://[Your-IP-Address]:3000
 ```

->**Note:** You must use an IP address to connect to the web server.
+>**Note:** You must use an IP-Address to connect to the web server.
 Using *localhost* will not work.

 2\.
-Log in with the *web_admin_user* and *web_admin_password* values set in the .mpsrc file.
+Log in with the *web_admin_user* and *web_admin_password* set in the .mpsrc file.
 If you changed these parameters, enter your customized login, or use the defaults provided below.

 **Default credentials:**